Orania: Culture

-The Orania Beweging (Orania Movement) is a local political and cultural organisation that promotes Afrikaner history and culture.

 Cultural institutions include the Orania Kunsteraad met orkes en koor (arts council with orchestra and choir) and the Orania Kultuurhistoriese museum (cultural history museum).
 Exhibits housed in the museum include the Felix Lategan gun collection and a Vierkleur flag carried by Jopie Fourie.
+The Orania Beweging (Orania Movement) is another local political and cultural organisation that promotes Afrikaner history and culture.

 The Koeksistermonument, erected in 2003, celebrates the women who baked and sold koeksisters to collect money for charity and is one of the town's tourist attractions.

 The town also houses the Irish Volunteer Monument, dedicated to the Irish soldiers who fought on the Boer side during the Boer War (see Boer foreign volunteers).
 Jan van Wijk, who created the Afrikaans Language Monument in Paarl, designed the monument.
 It was moved from Brixton, Gauteng in 2002 by a group of Afrikaners concerned by its imminent demolition.

 There is also a Verwoerd museum, where items and photos of Hendrik Verwoerd are on display.
 It was the house where his widow lived from 1992 until her death at the age of 98 years in 2000.

 A collection of busts of Afrikaner leaders, dumped by institutions that no longer wanted them after 1994, sits on a 'monument hill' outside town.
 They look towards a statue of Orania's mascot named Klein Reus (small giant), a small boy shown rolling up his sleeves and getting ready to do the work himself.
 These old and new statues are symbolic of the Afrikaner's past and future.
 The small giant symbol is also used for the town's flag, its currency and merchandise.
+It was designed by South African artist Elly Holm.
 The colours of the town's flag is based on the Dutch Prince's Flag, which was the flag under which Jan van Riebeeck of the Dutch East India Company founded the Cape Town refreshment station in 1652.